Titus Flavius Vespasianus is the Man of Lawlessness

 During the Jewish War, the day of the Lord, Vespasian and Titus who initially made their appearance in Israel in A.D.
 67 as the two Roman generals of the Jewish War later together usurped the emperor’s throne and were both crowned Caesar at the same time.
 After having been crowned Caesar, Titus, Vespasian’s firstborn son, then returned to Israel in A.D.
 70 to put an end to the remaining resistance by leading the siege of Jerusalem.

-2 Thessalonians 2:3 Commentary: The Lawless One is given this Title for Ending the Practice of the Law–Permanently.
+A Preterist Interpretation, Exposition and Commentary of 2 Thessalonians 2:3: The Lawless One is given this Title for Ending the Practice of the Law–Permanently.

 The man of lawlessness is also spoken of in Daniel 7:25: “He will . . . try to change the set times and the laws.”
 Better known as Caesar Titus and Caesar Vespasian, these two men are not merely given this name because of sin, this father/son pair are called the Lawless One or the man of lawlessness because they destroyed the temple in Jerusalem and were therefore ultimately responsible for putting an end to the practice of the Law of Moses–permanently.